lightkun10/Fierdy-Pandu-Data-Analytics-Portfolio/README.md

 ﻿# Fierdy Pandu Data Analytics Portfolio
 Hi!
-I'm is Fierdy Pandu Setiawan, just can call me Pandu.
-I will guide through my Portfolio from here.
+I'm Fierdy Pandu Setiawan, you can call me Pandu.
+I will guide you through my Portfolio from here.